suutari/drf-jwt-2fa/README.rst

 * First a token called Code Token is requested by providing username and password.
-If the username and the password are correct, a random (6~digit) verification code is generated and sent by e-mail to the user's e-mail address.
+If the username and the password are correct, a random (7 digit) verification code is generated and sent by e-mail to the user's e-mail address.
 This verification code is hashed with the Django's password hasher and the hash is included to the Code Token.